ERieger/dji-tello-reference/README.md

 A repository for documenting the functions of DJI tello units.

 ## Developing
-* Use `mkdocs serve` to start the deevlopment server.
+* Use `mkdocs serve` to start the devlopment server.